chaseSpace/adminbg/README.md

 - gin
 - gorm

-No third party authority management package is be used.
+No third party authority management package used.

 ## Install